sap-tutorials/btp-onboarding/tutorials/btp-kyma-onb-02-func/btp-kyma-onb-02-func.md

     - Note that a YAML file will be created under **Source**.

-    - You may now also the check the other presets "Advanced" and "YAML".
+    - You may now also check the other presets, "Advanced" and "YAML".

     - Choose **Create**.